 Multi-channel customer support provides several options to customers on how they would like to communicate with a brand for any kind of assistance.
 It is the combination of several support tools like traditional phone calls, email, live chat, help-desk, and social media.

-Customer support is not the ‘one size fits all’ solution.
+Learning the difference between omnichannel vs multichannel helps you to choose the right way to deliver customer support.
 Different people like different methods to communicate.
 Being an online business owner, you have to understand this first.
-Always assist customers in the same way they want and omni-channel customer support approach makes it possible.
+Always assist customers in the same way they want and the omni-channel customer support approach makes it possible.

 But before going for this kind of service, few important things should be kept in mind.
-Let’s discuss.
+Let’s discuss this.

 1. Offer your customer’s preferred channels

 Which support channels to choose?
 It’s simple: channels your consumers would like to use.
 Don’t forget that your customers are important and they will be happy only if you provide support to them in the same way they want.

 To know their preferred channels, you can run customer surveys and get ideas from them.
 Certain customer support channels like phone, email, and social media are being used by most of the companies nowadays.

 2. The multi-channel customer experience should be seamless